 Primarily a winger, Musah’s blistering pace and direct style of play make him a nightmare to play against.
 Still only 17 years of age, Musah set the record earlier this month as the youngest non-Spanish player to score for Valencia, smashing Lee Kang-In’s previous one.
 Even considered young amongst this list of his compatriots, Musah looks to have a very bright career ahead of him.

 Clearly the USA aren’t likely to compete for any major titles for a while yet, but there is absolutely no denying that when it comes to young talent, this squad has all the potential to be a golden generation for the country.
-I only picked a handful of players here, but there are plenty more who deserve notable mentions such as: Josh Sergeant, Zack Steffen, Antonee Robinson, Weston Mckennie, Timothy Weah, Chris Richards and of course Chelsea’s Christian Pulisic.
+I only picked a handful of players here, but there are plenty more who deserve notable mentions such as: Josh Sargent, Zack Steffen, Antonee Robinson, Weston Mckennie, Timothy Weah, Chris Richards and of course Chelsea’s Christian Pulisic.
 When you add all of those to the mix, you’ll see a really strong squad, so all that’s left is for a manager and coaching team to manage to get the best out of these players for the big tournaments.

 Do you think the USA have the most exciting young team in the world?
 Let us know in the comments below and don’t forget to follow us on Twitter and Instagram!